-Picture the scene, I’ve just done a day of training with Enhance the UK.
+Picture the scene, I’ve just done a day of training.
 I’m buzzin’ but looking forward to riding the train home.
 The train is only 25 minutes long so just enough time to relax before I meet my mum back at the station.

 When I’m on the train I’m met with three men who have push bikes.
 I’m really pleased that they go out of their way to make sure I have enough room on the train – something that doesn’t happen very often and usually I’m barging through bags and luggage.